supratikmahato/supratikmahato/README.md

 Namaste! 🙏 Hey there! 👋

-I'm **Tech Genius**, a driven **Full-Stack** and **DevOps Developer** with a passion for technology and innovation.
+I'm **Supratik Mahato**, a driven **Full-Stack** and **DevOps Developer** with a passion for technology and innovation.
 My journey in tech started when I was in 4th grade, and since then, I've been on a mission to make the web a better place.

 As an enthusiastic **Open-Source** contributor, I've had the privilege of working on projects that have positively impacted the developer community.
 Recently, I’ve been contributing to enhancing **Developer Experience (DX)** in [**Nuxt.js**](https://nuxt.com) and other projects.
 Beyond code, I’m also dedicated to improving **documentation**—because clear, concise docs are essential for empowering developers and making tools accessible to everyone.